naerhy/naerhy/README.md

 * Looking for an internship
 * Currently studying at 42 Paris School
+* Failed to become a professional illustrator in the past
 * Crypto enthusiast
 * Swimming competitively (Masters)
 * Used to be very good at video games, now playing casually